Juaito/Celestia/README.md

 <h3>Real Giant Hydronians with fantasy earthlike exomoons</h3>

-Includes 5 real gas giants in habitable zone and fantasy exomoons with eartlike appearances and other appearances-like.  <a href="https://celestiaproject.space/forum/viewtopic.php?f=23&t=22209">by DrJMOS</a>.</br>&nbsp;</br>
+Includes 5 real gas giants in habitable zone and fantasy exomoons with eartlike appearances and other appearances <a href="https://celestiaproject.space/forum/viewtopic.php?f=23&t=22209">by DrJMOS</a>.</br>&nbsp;</br>